000Sushant/hacking_windows7_using_metasploit/README.md

 msf> nmap -sn 192.168.126.0/24
 ```
 ![scan 1  result](https://github.com/000Sushant/metasploit_docs/blob/main/scan1.png)

-one of this host could be the target machine we are looking for, so let's perform the osscan to be sure.
+One of this host could be the target machine we are looking for, so let's perform the osscan to be sure.
 ```bash
 msf> nmap -O 192.168.126.0/24
 ```